5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 Below are certain factors distinguishing full-time and part-time MBA.
 This comparison can assist you in evaluating both the mediums of pursuing an MBA and pick the right one for yourself.

 The concepts taught in a part-time MBA program are somewhat similar to that of full-time MBA programs.
+You can also read our blog on MBA syllabus.
 The only major difference is the kind of industry exposure and classroom learnings, which is better in a regular MBA compared to a part-time MBA.

 Compared to a regular MBA program, the candidates in part-time MBA get less practical exposure and guidance as there is no faculty or experts involved.
 However, this problem can be catered if one joins the part-time programs which have evening or weekend classes.